JuleanCode/zuydspeelt-backend/README.md

 ## Setting up your `.env` file
-In the root of the project, you'll find a file named `.env.example.` This file outlines the necessary environment variables needed for the application to run correctly.
+In the root of the project, you'll find a file named `.env.example`.
+This file outlines the necessary environment variables needed for the application to run correctly.

 To set these variables: